-The S-3 is currently the Company's only active shelf registration statement.
-Subsequent to the offerings noted above, approximately \$41.4 million of the shelf remains available for sale under the S-3.
-The Company may offer the securities under the S-3 from time to time in response to market conditions or other circumstances if it believes such a plan of financing is in the best interests of its stockholders.
-The Company believes that the S-3 provides it with the flexibility to raise additional capital to finance its operations as needed.
+Subsequent to the offerings noted above, approximately \$83.6 million of securities remain available for sale under the 2020 S-3.
+The Company may offer the securities under the 2020 S-3 from time to time in response to market conditions or other circumstances if it believes such a plan of financing is in the best interests of its stockholders.